IbrahimKhaddoori/ECE510_HW_for_AI_and_ML/project/scope_assessment.md

 - **Area reasonable:** ~962,000 μm² total cell area, dominated by register-mapped weight SRAM (10,816 flip-flops).
 A production implementation using SRAM macros would reduce this by ~8×.
 For the class project, the register-based approach is acceptable and demonstrates the complete datapath.

 - **Software optimization complete:** Combined Method 3 + 5 training (quantization-aware training with tuned hyperparameters) improved INT8 F1 from 0.659 to 0.672 with no RTL changes, validating the HW/SW co-design approach.

-## No Scope Changes

-No reductions or expansions needed.
-All M1–M3 deliverables are on track.
-M4 final report will include synthesis analysis, SW/HW benchmark comparison, and the optimized training pipeline.